 Do Not Dwell On It

 The worst thing you can do is dwell on the fact that you are feeling left out.
-It will not do you, the Baby, or Mom any good at all.
+It will not do you, the baby, or the mom any good.

 Suck it up and move forward.

-When you dwell on issues, they begin to overwhelm you which leads to withdrawing from family life.
+When you dwell on issues, they overwhelm you, leading to withdrawing from family life.
 It is a vicious circle that you can break right at the beginning.

 Make Yourself Useful

-One of the biggest reasons that a Dad feels left out is because he thinks he has limited use at the beginning of a Babies lift.
+One of the biggest reasons a Dad feels left out is that he thinks he has limited use at the beginning of a baby’s life.
 That could not be further from the truth.

-As a new Dad you need to know where things are, and how these things work.
-It could be the pacifier, it could be the diapers, Baby clothes, medicine, thermometer, diaper bags, buggy, bouncer.
-There are so many things that new parents need to bring up a Baby.
+There are so many things that new parents need to bring up a baby.
 Learn where they are and how to use them.
 Be on hand to Mom when she needs you.